|

 Israel and Jerusalem and bring untold destruction.

-Courtroom Judgment associated with the surrender and desecration of Heaven's
+Judgment and the surrender and desecration of Heaven's Temple; this will begin

-Seasons Calendar.
-From the events begun on Tisha B'Av, we see a judgment
+Kingdom Calendar.
+From the events that will begin on Tisha B'Av, we

 13:8).
 Tisha B'Av reflects the mourning and sadness